 No location-specific or chemical-specific ARARs have been identified for the Camp Butner FUDS.
-The action-specific ARAR identified for the Camp Butner FUDS applies to the open detonation of consolidated MEC (40 CFR 264.601 [Miscellaneous Treatment Units]).
-This will occur when MEC can be safely moved from the location it was found to a safe area for demolition.
-MEC that cannot be moved safely will be BIP.
-This ARAR would not apply to Alternatives 1 and 2 since no removal activities, and thus no consolidated shot activities, would be conducted.
-Alternatives 3, 4 and 5 will comply with this ARAR and this criterion will be achieved.
+One action-specific ARAR, Subpart X 40 C.F.R. § 264.601, would be triggered if consolidated shot or consolidated and blow activities conducted during implementation of a remedial action.
+This ARAR would not apply to Alternatives 1 and 2 since no removal activities would occur, and thus no consolidated shot activities would be conducted.
+Alternatives 3, 4 and 5 would comply with this ARAR and this criterion would be achieved.

-Criterion Alternative 1: No Further Action Alternative 2: Land Use Controls (LUCs) Alternative 3: Surface Removal of MEC Using Analog Detection Methods and LUCs Alternative 4: Surface Clearance and Subsurface Removal of MEC to the Depth of Instrument Detection Using DGM Detection Methods and LUCs Alternative 5: Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using Advanced Geophysical Classification Methods and LUCs Threshold Criteria Overall Protection of Human Health and the Environment Does not provide overall protection of human health and the environment.
+Criterion Alternative 1: No Action Alternative 2: Land Use Controls (LUCs) Alternative 3: Surface Removal of MEC Using Analog Detection Methods and LUCs Alternative 4: Surface Clearance and Subsurface Removal of MEC to the Depth of Instrument Detection Using DGM Detection Methods and LUCs Alternative 5: Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using Advanced Geophysical Classification Methods and LUCs Threshold Criteria Overall Protection of Human Health and the Environment Does not provide overall protection of human health and the environment.
 Provides protection of human health and the environment, though no reduction of MEC hazards.
-Exposure to remaining hazards reduced by education pamphlets and warning signs.
+Exposure to remaining hazards reduced by education pamphlets.
 Provides protection of human health and the environment, though only partial reduction of surface MEC hazards.
 Exposure to remaining hazards reduced by LUCs.
 Provides protection of human health and the environment by reducing MEC hazards to depth of detection.
 Exposure to remaining hazards reduced by LUCs.
 Provides protection of human health and the environment by reducing MEC hazards to depth of detection.
 Exposure to remaining hazards reduced by LUCs.
-Compliance with ARARs No ARARs apply to the Alternative.
-No ARARs apply to the Alternative.
-Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted.
-Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted.
-Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted.
+Compliance with ARARs No ARARs apply to the Alternative No ARARs apply to the Alternative Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted Complies with Subpart X 40 C.F.R. § 264.601, if consolidated shot activities are conducted